GMOD/Apollo/docs/Migration.md

 ### Migrate Users

-You have to add users de novo using something like the [add_users.groovy script](https://github.com/gmod/apollo/web_services/examples/groovy/add_users.groovy).
-In this case you create a csv file (you can start in Excel) with the email, name, password, and role ('user' or 'admin').
+You have to add users de novo using something like the [add_users.groovy script](https://github.com/gmod/apollo/tree/master/docs/web_services/examples/groovy/add_users.groovy).
+In this case you create a csv file with the email, name, password, and role ('user' or 'admin').
 This is passed into the add_users.groovy script and users are added.

 From Web Apollo 1, you should be able to pull user names out of the database `select * from users ;`, but there is not much overlap between users in Web Apollo 1 and Apollo2.